 Year Ended December 31,

-2009 2007
+2010 2009 2008

-Basic 47,962,688 47,428,251 43,696,378
+Basic 50,721,880 47,962,688 47,428,251

-Effect of assumed exercised options 1,045,752 3,117,702
+Effect of assumed exercised options 2,185,661 1,045,752

-Diluted 49,008,440 47,428,251 46,814,080
+Diluted 52,907,541 49,008,440 47,428,251

-(o) Segment Reporting
+(n) Segment Reporting

 The Company accounts for its segment information in accordance with the provisions of ASC 280-10, "Segment Reporting."
 ASC 280-10 establishes annual and interim reporting standards for operating segments of a company.
 ASC 280-10 requires disclosures of selected segment-related financial information about products, major customers, and geographic areas based on the Company's internal accounting methods.
 Due to the acquisition of Kasamba Inc. in October 2007, the Company is organized into two operating segments for purposes of making operating decisions and assessing performance.
-The Company may reorganize its operations in the future when the integration of its products and services are complete.
 The Business segment supports and manages real-time online interactions - chat, voice/click-to-call, email and self-service/knowledgebase and sells its products and services to global corporations of all sizes.
 The Consumer segment facilitates online transactions between Experts and Users and sells its services to consumers.
 Both segments currently generate their revenue primarily in the U.S. The chief operating decision-makers evaluate performance, make operating decisions, and allocate resources based on the operating income of each segment.
-The reporting segments follow the same accounting polices used in the preparation of the Company's consolidated financial statements and are described in the summary of significant accounting polices.
-The Company allocates cost of revenue, sales and marketing and amortization of purchased intangibles to the segments, but it does not allocate product development, general and administrative and income taxes because management does not use this information to measure performance of the operating segments.
+The reporting segments follow the same accounting polices used in the preparation of the Company's consolidated financial statements which are described in the summary of significant accounting policies.
+The Company allocates cost of revenue, sales and marketing and amortization of purchased intangibles to the segments, but it does not allocate product development expenses, general and administrative expenses and income tax expense because management does not use this information to measure performance of the operating segments.
 There are currently no intersegment sales.